On Schr\"{o}dinger Operators Modified by $\delta$ Interactions: Introduction

 According to one of the fundamental assumptions of quantum mechanics, we can formally expand any function $\psi \in L^2(\mathbb{R})$ as (see e.g., page 48 in \cite{GalindoPascual1}):

 where

+The domain of integration in equation (\ref{generalizedeigenfunctionexpansion}) is represented by $\Lambda$, which is a parameter space, a subset of $\mathbb{R}$ or in general of $\mathbb{R}^n$, constructed from the absolutely continuous spectrum $\sigma_c(H_0)$, see \cite{Maurin} and the relatively recent work \cite{GadellaGomez}.
 The expression $d\mu(\lambda)$ in the above expansion is indeed a kind of spectral measure associated with the self-adjoint operator $H_0$.
+Typically, for most quantum mechanical problems, there is no singular continuous spectrum, which allows us to write the above measure as $d \mu(\lambda)=d\lambda$ (by absorbing a possible positive measurable function into the definition of eigenfunctions), instead of a more general one, if we interpret the integration as a direct integral \cite{GalindoPascual1}.
 If there is a degeneracy, we need to sum over those indices as well.
 Fourier transform is actually a formal eigenfunction expansion of a function $\psi$ in terms of the generalized eigenfunctions $\chi_{\lambda}$ of the momentum operator $P$ and the action of $P$ on the function $\psi$ is given by:

 The theory of such eigenfunction expansions was first described by Weyl \cite{Weyl} for ordinary differential equations, and then developed partly by Titchmarsh \cite{Titchmarsh1} and by Kodaira \cite{Kodaira}.
-This is extended to the multidimensional case for elliptic self-adjoint differential operators in \cite{Berezanskii}.
+This is extended to the multidimensional case for {\it elliptic} self-adjoint differential operators in \cite{Berezanskii}.
 In particular, such expansions in terms of generalized eigenfunctions are rigorously constructed, if we impose the uniformly locally square integrability condition on the potential energy in the Schr\"{o}dinger operator $H_0=-\frac{\hbar^2}{2m} \Delta + V$, which is stated as Theorem 3 in \cite{PoerschkeStolzWeidmann}.
 In this paper, we tacitly assume that these mild conditions for the eigenfunction expansions hold.